thoolihan/FootballPicks/README.md

 TestMath.R to verify your records make sense and formulas are correct

 Teams.R to load up a frame of some team specific stats.
-With that file sourced, you can use examine_game to look at two teams that are about to play
+With that file sourced, you can use examine_teams to compare teams

 ## Coming soon
 - Success by spread size clusters